 5. Italy

 Naturist beaches only became legal in Italy in 2006.
 Although people still enjoyed the benefits of an all-over tan before then, it didn’t become legal until after 2006.
-Italy has a strong nudist community, all looked after by the Federazione Naturista Italiana.
+For instance, Italy has a strong nudist community, all looked after by the Federazione Naturista Italiana.

 As well as advising on the best naturist beaches, the federation takes time to organize a range of nudist activities for its members, including naked horse riding, volleyball, and hiking.